wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get  started/08-auto focus.md

 # Auto focus

-By default, the editing area will be focused when initializing.
+By default, the editable area will be focused when initializing.
 If you want to cancel auto focus that using `editor.config.focus`.

 You can use `editor.config.focus` to cancel auto focus.
 For example: